-In addition, to continuing weekly art activities in the visitors lobby, The Special Project partnered with the Louisville Metro Department of Public Health & Wellbeing and Center for Health Equity to complete a Health Impact Assessment Report on how parental incarceration harms children’s health in our community.
+In 2017 the Special Project partnered with the Louisville Metro Department of Public Health & Wellbeing and Center for Health Equity to complete a Health Impact Assessment Report on how parental incarceration harms children’s health in our community.

 The assessment found that parental incarceration contributes to toxic stress for children and families.
 Using a health equity framework, the report shows that children of color are disproportionately affected by parental incarceration in Jefferson County.